dhowe/dialogic/README.md

 1. The solution should open with 3 sub-projects, as in the image below.

+1. To run tests, right-click 'tests' and select 'Run Item'

+1. To run a console demo, right-click 'runner' and select 'Run Item'

 ![](res/vsloaded.png?raw=true)

-1. To run the tests, right-click 'tests' and select 'Run Item'

-1. To run the console demo, right-click 'runner' and select 'Run Item'

 &nbsp;